wesmc7777/Azure-IoT-C-SDK-Reference/httpapi-h.md

 # httpapi.h

-This module implements the standard HTTP API used by the C IoT client library.
+Deprecated module implements the standard HTTP API used by the C IoT client library.

 ## Includes